 By Punit Sharma

 Mathura and Vrindavan, better known as the Braj Bhoomi, are the twin cities where Lord Krishna spent many years of his life.
 The mentions of these two holy places can be found in various Hindu religious texts.
-Each year these twin cities are visited by thousands of devotees, who want to pay their reverence to Lord Krishna.
-It would be apt to describe these twin cities as “Cities of Temples”, as the places to visit in Mathura and Vrindavan primarily consist of many holy temples.
+Each year these twin cities are visited by thousands of devotees, especially during Janmasthami, who want to pay their reverence to Lord Krishna.
+So, on the eve of Janmasthami we thought of taking you on a trip through these twin “Cities of Temples”, as Mathura and Vrindavan primarily consist of many holy temples.
 With a day trip to Mathura and Vrindavan tourists can find themselves being transported to the glorious times when Lord Krishna roamed about these cities!
 If you want to plan an itinerary around tourist places in Mathura and Vrindavan then below is a must visit list.

 Tourist attractions of Mathura

 Dwarkadhish Mandir is the most visited temple in Mathura.
 The present structure of the Dwarkadhish temple was built by Seth Gokul Das Parikh, about 200 years ago.
 Tourists are greeted inside the temple by a magnificently carved Rajasthani styled entrance.
 Within the main temple sits the beautiful black marble idol of Lord Krishna.
 There is also an idol of Radharani, made of contrasting white marble.
 The temple also comes with a decorated ceiling depicting various scenes from Lord Krishna’s life.
 Lord Krishna is worshipped here by the name of Dwarkadhish, or ‘King of Dwarka’.
 River Yamuna flows by at a gentle pace beside this temple.

 - Must see: Soon after the temple gates close, one should head for the nearby Vishram Ghat to enjoy Yamuna aarti.